uiceds/cee-492-project-2025-gasc/cee492_report.typ

 === State of the Practice

+#v(1.0em)
 -----> SAFI PARAGRAPH WITH ACADEMIC REFERENCES HERE
+#v(1.0em)

+THIS PARAGRAPH CAME FROM PREVIOUS CONCLUSION, MAY BE HERE.
+In addition to model improvements, the team has begun evalauating existing industry and academic sources in order to better contexualize the findings of this project.
+Initial sources come from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour.

+#v(1.0em)

 ==== Advanced Scour Modeling

-Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:
+Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:#v(0.3em)
 1. Contraction Scour -
   1. Laursen Live Bed or Clear Water Scour Equation
 $ V_c = K_u y_1^(1/6) D_50^(1/2) $